gvwilson/thirdbit/fiction/iffy/index.md

 Other times she was in command of a Zillion catamaran skimming across the water under core-trimmed sails with a hold full of organic food and subversive software.
-Some of the sims ran for hours as she played gulls and rats among the jagged rocks of the Antarctic shore.
+Some of the sims ran for hours as she played gulls and raccoons among the jagged rocks of the Antarctic shore.
 She had won more than she had lost, but that was little comfort now that the game was real.